kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/failure-handling/_index.md

           image: worker-image:latest
 ```

-**Primary use case:** Loosely coupled workers or workloads with built-in fault tolerance where individual pods can reconnect independently.

 ### RecreateGroupAfterStart

 When any pod in a group fails, the entire group is recreated **if and only if there are no pods currently pending** in the group.

-This allows large container image pulls or initial scheduling delays to complete without triggering premature group recreation cascades.
+- **Pod Failures:** Recreates the entire group if a pod fails after initial startup is complete.
+If pods are still pending (e.g., during large container image pulls or initial scheduling), group recreation is deferred until the group stabilizes, preventing premature restart cascades.
+- **Node Failures:** If a node fails after all pods in the replica have successfully started, the entire replica group is deleted and recreated on healthy nodes.
+If the failure occurs while pods are still pending, the controller waits for the startup phase to complete before triggering group recreation.
+- **Primary Use Case:** Workloads with large container images or long startup times where you want strict collective restart semantics in production without failing during the initial rollout.

 On version 0.9+, this feature is enabled via the `restartPolicy` field: